-- a) In the case of a designated landmark the proposed work would not detrimentally change, destroy or adversely affect any significant exterior architectural feature of the improvement upon which said work is to be done; er - b) In the case of construction of a new improvement a new structure upon a landmark site, the exterior of such improvement would not adversely affect or fail to harmonize with the external appearance of other neighboring improvements on such site; or - c) In the case of any property located in an Hhistoric Ddistrict designated pursuant to the terms of Subsection (6)(d)(7) hereunder, the proposed construction, reconstruction new structure or exterior alteration does not conforms to the criteria for review for said district, as duly adopted by the Common Council. - (13) Demolition or removal; Standards In determining whether to issue a Certificate of Appropriateness for any demolition or removal, the Historic Preservation Commission shall consider and may give decisive weight to any or all of the following: - a) Whether the building or structure is of such architectural or historic significance that its demolition or removal would be detrimental to the public interest and contrary to the general welfare of the people of the City and the State; - b) Whether the building or structure, although not itself a landmark building structure, contributes to the distinctive architectural or historic character of the historic Ddistrict as a whole and therefore should be preserved for the benefit of the people of the City and the State: - c) Whether demolition or removal of the subject property would be contrary to the purpose and intent of this chapter as set forth in Sec.
-33.19 and/or to the objectives of the historic preservation plan for the applicable historic district as duly adopted by the Common Council; - d) Whether the building or structure is of such old and unusual or uncommon design, texture and/or material that it could not be reproduced or be reproduced only with great difficulty and/or expense; - Whether retention of the building or structure would promote the general welfare of the people of the City and the State by encouraging study of American history, architecture and design or by developing an understanding of American culture and heritage; - f) Whether the building or structure is in such a deteriorated condition that it is not structurally or economically feasible to preserve or restore it, provided that any hardship or difficulty claimed by the owner which is self-created or which is the result of any failure to maintain the property in good repair cannot qualify as a basis for the issuance of a Certificate of Appropriateness; - g) Whether any new structure proposed to be constructed or change in use proposed to be made is compatible with the buildings structures and environment of the historic district in which the subject property is located, or if outside a historic district, compatible with the mass and scale of buildings within 200 feet of the boundary of the landmark site. - h) Documentation of demolished structures.
-Prior to issuing a Certificate of Appropriateness for demolition, the Historic Preservation Commission may require the applicant to provide documentation of the structure.
+- a) In the case of a designated landmark the proposed work would not detrimentally change, destroy or adversely affect any significant exterior architectural feature of the improvement upon which said work is to be done; ef - b) In the case of construction of a new improvement a new structure upon a landmark site, the exterior of such improvement would not adversely affect or fail to harmonize with the external appearance of other neighboring improvements on such site; or - c) In the case of any property located in an Hhistoric Ddistrict designated pursuant to the terms of Subsection (6)(d)(7) hereunder, the proposed construction, reconstruction new structure or exterior alteration does not conforms to the criteria for review for said district, as duly adopted by the Common Council. - (13) Demolition or removal; Criteria In determining whether to issue a Certificate of Appropriateness for any demolition or removal, the Landmarks Commission shall consider and may give decisive weight to any or all of the following: - a) Whether the building or structure is of such architectural or historic significance that its demolition or removal would be detrimental to the public interest and contrary to the general welfare of the people of the City and the State; - b) Whether the building or structure, although not itself a landmark building structure, contributes to the distinctive architectural or historic character of the historic Ddistrict as a whole and therefore should be preserved for the benefit of the people of the City and the State: - c) Whether demolition or removal of the subject property would be contrary to the purpose and intent of this chapter as set forth in Sec.
+33.19 and/or to the objectives of the historic preservation plan for the applicable historic district as duly adopted by the Common Council; - d) Whether the building or structure is of such old and unusual or uncommon design, texture and/or material that it could not be reproduced or be reproduced only with great difficulty and/or expense; - e) Whether retention of the building or structure would promote the general welfare of the people of the City and the State by encouraging study of American history, architecture and design or by developing an understanding of American culture and heritage: - f) Whether the building or structure is in such a deteriorated condition that it is not structurally or economically feasible to preserve or restore it, provided that any hardship or difficulty claimed by the owner which is self-created or which is the result of any failure to maintain the property in good repair cannot qualify as a basis for the issuance of a Certificate of Appropriateness; - g) Whether any new structure proposed to be constructed or change in use proposed to be made is compatible with the buildings structures and environment of the historic district in which the subject property is located, or if outside a historic district, compatible with the mass and scale of buildings within 200 feet of the boundary of the landmark site. - h) Documentation of demolished structures.
+Prior to issuing a Certificate of Appropriateness for demolition, the Landmarks Commission may require the applicant to provide documentation of the structure.
 Documentation shall be in the form required by the Commission.

-(14) Painting and Restoring Signs on Brick Structures, standards.
+(14) Painting and Restoring Signs on Brick Structures; Criteria.

-- Identification signs.
-The Historic Preservation Commission shall grant a Certificate of Appropriateness for an identification sign only if all of the following are true: - the building structure is designated a landmark or is in a locallydesignated historic district. - 2. the brick surface was painted previously. - the building structure was built in whole or in part for commercial or industrial use. - 4. the sign is an identification sign for a tenant of the buildingstructure. - 5. the sign will not be illuminated.
+- (a) Identification signs.
+The Landmarks Commission shall grant a Certificate of Appropriateness for an identification sign only if all of the following are true: - the building structure is designated a landmark or is in a locallydesignated historic district. - 2. the brick surface was painted previously.